What'S.U.P MoFo - Stand.Up. Paddleboard Like A Pro

 Spread your fingers slightly in front of the handle

-Then place your dominate foot flat on board followed by your other foot
+Then place your dominate foot flat on the board followed by your other foot

 Once your fingers are off, squat with your back straight